AnymouseProphet/BrowserFontCollection/README.md

 the codepoints covered would be much more extensive.

-"AMP Cairoglyphs" will use visually distinctive art so that it does not infringe upon any of the glyphs that are trademarked, such as Claris the Dogcow.
+"AMP Cairoglyphs" will use visually distinctive art so that it does not infringe upon any of the glyphs that are trademarked, such as Clarus the Dogcow.

+The "hidden" picture glyphs in some of the bitmap Mac fonts will be OpenType alternates to the bullet symbol.

 Default CSS Generic Font Families